awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

 # Step 2: Upload Data to an Amazon ES Domain for Indexing<a name="es-gsg-upload-data"></a>

 **Important**
 This process is a concise tutorial for uploading a small amount of test data\.
-For more information, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.
+For more information, see [Introduction to Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

 You can upload data to an Amazon Elasticsearch Service domain for indexing using the Elasticsearch index and bulk APIs from the command line\.
 + Use the index API to add or update a single Elasticsearch document\.